-Mat Rappaport is a Chicago based artist, curator and educator known for works which utilize mobile video, performance and photography to explore habitation, perception and power as related to built environments.
-Recent projects include the range series of performances utilizing commercial trucks, augmented with external cameras to capture video from the surrounding environment, and screens onto which video is projected as the truck navigates the city.
+Mat Rappaport is a Chicago based artist, curator, and educator known for works which utilize mobile video, performance, and photography to explore habitation, perception, and power as related to built environments.
+Recent projects include the range series of performances employing commercial trucks, augmented with external cameras that capture video from the surrounding environment, and screens onto which video is projected as the truck navigates the city.
 Sitting in the passenger seat of the truck, the artist “remixes” the environment in real time, performing a moving intervention into architectural space. range continues Mat Rappaport’s effort to shape the experience of urban environments through media-based interventions.
-In 2018, Rappaport developed the Range Mobile Lab, a platform for practice based research based on a 1995 GMC delivery truck.
-The Range Mobile Lab serves to extend the range performances, architectural collaborations, micro exhibitions and direct community engagement.
+In 2018, Rappaport developed the Range Mobile Lab, a platform for practice-based research based on a 1995 GMC delivery truck.
+The Range Mobile Lab serves to extend the range performances, architectural collaborations, and direct community engagement.

 Rappaport’s work has been exhibited in the United States and internationally in museums, galleries, film festivals, and public spaces.
 Recent projects have been featured during the 500 Anniversary of the Jewish Ghetto in Venice, Italy, the 2017 Chicago Architecture Biennial, the 2017 and 2018 Ann Arbor Film Festival and performances with the Range Mobile Lab at the Museum of Contemporary Art in Chicago and the Block Museum at Northwestern University.